-With a sleight of hand, London-based architect Alex Cochrane turns a Victorian boathouse overlooking a lake in Great Windsor Park in Windsor, England—and rumored to have once housed royal pages—into a modern day writer’s retreat.
+With a sleight of hand, London architect Alex Cochrane transformed a Victorian boathouse overlooking a lake in Great Windsor Park in Windsor, England—and rumored to have once housed royal pages—into a modern-day writer’s retreat.

 By its very nature and function, the shape of any boathouse is long and narrow.
-After completely gutting the interiors of this two-story timber Victorian boathouse, Cochrane creates an open plan of three interlocking "living" zones, exploiting the structure's long and narrow shape.
-Inserting his modern box-like interventions in the middle of the boathouse, the architect maintains uninterrupted views down the length of the entire boathouse.
+After completely gutting the interior of this two-story timber structure, Cochrane created an open plan of three interlocking living zones that take full advantage of the structure's shape.
+Inserting his modern boxlike interventions in the middle of the boathouse, the architect was able to maintain uninterrupted views down the length of the entire boathouse.
 The result?
-A modern day retreat that pays homage to its humble origins with great respect.
+A modern-day retreat that pays homage to its humble origins with great respect.

-Above: The entry to the second level of the living quarters in the boathouse is up the steps on the side of the house.
-Cochrane opened up both ends of the boat house with new windows to allow light to penetrate into the darkest reaches.
+Above: Cochrane opened up both ends of the boathouse with new windows to allow light to penetrate into the darkest reaches.
 The steps lead to the second-story living quarters.

-Above: The second of the interlocking "living" areas houses the kitchen and bath, the wet zones.
+Above: The second of the living areas houses the kitchen and bath, the wet zones.

 Above: An uninterrupted view down the side of the kitchen zone.

 Above: The original A-frame structure of the boathouse, originally completely hidden from view, was revealed when the interior fabric got stripped away.

-Above: Cochrane runs a ribbon of storage and seating along the other continuous length of the boathouse.
+Above: Cochrane introduced a ribbon of storage and seating along the other continuous length of the boathouse.

-Above: The third of "living" area comprises two beds which double as seating and storage.
+Above: The third living area comprises two beds that double as lounge seating.

-Above: The ribbon of storage includes a reclining bench with storage for books and firewood underneath.
+Above: The ribbon of storage includes a reclining bench with a recess for books and firewood.

 Above: A dressing table at the end is illuminated by cage lights with bronze bulb holders.

-Above: The exposed A-frame structure was sandblasted because of damage resulting from nesting birds.
-The resulting lighter color has a more modern aesthetic matched by the wide widths and long lengths of the Dinesen Douglas floorboards
+Above: The exposed A-frame structure was sandblasted because of damage from nesting birds.
+The resulting lighter color has a more modern aesthetic matched by the wide widths and long lengths of the Douglas fir floorboards from Danish company Dinesen.

 Above: Cochrane added a cantilevered balcony for exterior appreciation of the lake and its view.
 This required tying back a series of steel beams to the original framework at the center of the boathouse.

-Above: Cochrane uses oak veneer panels throughout the interior.
+Above: Cochrane applied oak veneer panels throughout the interior.

-Above: Sliding doors offer privacy in the bathroom and shower area.
+Above: Sliding doors offer privacy in the bathroom and shower.

-Above: The ground floor maintains its purpose of housing boats with two large wooden doors that open outward onto the lake.
+Above: The ground floor still houses boats; the two large wooden doors open outward onto the lake.

 Above: The long and narrow plan of the boathouse.